Lapin0t/phd-manuscript/main/01_introduction.typ

 straightforward as it does not involve coinduction but only a series a basic rewriting steps.
 Second, we show that the composition equation is eventually guarded.
-This second part is the most technical, but provides an isolated justification for concluding by unicity of fixed points.
+This second part is the most technical, but provides an isolated justification for concluding by uniqueness of fixed points.

 *Normal Form Bisimulations* #sym.space.quad Normal form (NF) bisimulations are a notion of program equivalence closely related to the OGS model.
 Their game is much more restricted, so that it is typically easier to prove two concrete programs normal form bisimilar than OGS model equivalent.
 In
-@ch-nf-bisim, we construct the NF game and the NF model parametrized as OGS by observations and a language machine.
-As a first application of the OGS correctness theorem, we prove normal form bisimulations by showing that the OGS interpretation factorizes through the NF interpretation.
+@ch-nf-bisim, we construct the NF game and the NF model parametrized, as OGS, by observations and a language machine.
+As a first application of the OGS correctness theorem, we prove that NF bisimilarity is correct by showing that the OGS interpretation factors through the NF interpretation.

-*Language Machine Instances* #sym.space.quad To demonstrate the viability of our axiomatization of language machines, in @ch-instance we provide three representative examples.
-For each, we instantiate a language machine and prove the correctness theorem hypotheses.
-First, we study Jump-with-Argument, a minimalistic continuation passing style calculus~#mcite(dy: -1em, <Levy04>).
+*Language Machine Instances* #sym.space.quad To demonstrate the viability of our axiomatization of language machines, in @ch-instance we provide three representative #tom[je pense que c'est un faux ami: illustrative? significant?] examples.
+For each of them, we define a language machine and prove the correctness theorem hypotheses.
+First, we study Jump-with-Argument, a #tom[collisions dans la marge ←] minimalistic continuation passing style calculus~#mcite(dy: -1em, <Levy04>).
 Then, we study #short.uuc with recursive types~#mcite(<CurienH00>)#sym.zwj#mcite(dy: 3em, <DownenA20>), a very expressive language
 with explicit control flow.
 Similarly to Call-by-Push-Value~#mcite(<Levy04>), it has been exhibited as